ajakaja/ajakaja.github.io/_posts/2018-12-28-taylor-series.md

 4. complex $$\bb{C} \ra \bb{C}$$
 5. on a curved space (not yet written)

-I have collected a lot of disparate knowledge on these and I thought it would be useful to have it all written down in one place.
+I thought it would be useful to have everything I know about these written down in one place.

 In these notes I am going to ignore discussions of convergence so that more ground can be covered.
 Generally it's important to address convergence in order to, well, not be wrong.
 And I'm certain that I've made statements which are wrong below.
-But I am just trying to make sure I understand what happens when everything works, first, because it's easier to remember that as a coherent theory and deal with exceptions case-by-case.
+But I am just trying to make sure I understand what happens when everything works, because in my interests (physics) it usually does.

 <!--more-->